vylion/words2numbers/README.md

 - Better implement the language-agnostic setup (make NumeralManager to read from a file, instead of having a separate .cpp file only with the "language_setup" function)
 - Error handling
 - Make the whole CLI interface (help/usage tooltip message, options to read a [list of] string[s] or a [list of] file[s], ...)
+- Proper CMake configuration instead of a modified version of a Makefile generated at start